JimHokanson/blog/blog/2018/2018_08_Turtle_JSON_speed/readme.md

 Each dot corresponds to the parse time of a single file normalized to the time it took Turtle JSON to parse the same file.
 A value of 1 indicates the same execution time.
 A value less than 1 indicates that the other parser runs faster.
 A value greater than 1 indicates that the other parser runs slower than Turtle JSON.
 For example, a value of 10 indicates that the other parser takes 10x as long to run as Turtle JSON.

-The figures also display some variation on the x-axis.
-The location on the x-axis is log-scaled by how long it took Turtle JSON to parse the file, with the fastest parse times on the left and the slowest parse times on the right.
-Put another way, values on the left only took milliseconds to parse, and values to the right took seconds to parse.
+The figures also display some variation on the x-axis. **The location on the x-axis is log-scaled by how long it took Turtle JSON to parse the file, with the fastest parse times on the left and the slowest parse times on the right.** Put another way, values on the left only took milliseconds to parse, and values to the right took seconds to parse.
 Again, in this instance parsing refers not only to an abstract representation of the JSON, but also conversion of the JSON into Matlab structures/arrays/values.

 Here's the parse time results from my computer named Turtle.
-Turtle JSON was named after this computer and as my attempt at humor in honor of all the "fast" JSON parser names.
+Turtle JSON was named after this computer and as my attempt at humor in honor of all the "fast" JSON parser names that exist out there such as "RapidJSON" and

 ![Turtle Computer Times](Turtle_Comp_TJ_Bench.svg)